mvdh7/PyCO2SYS/docs/index.md

 You can see some working examples of PyCO2SYS in action on Github at [PyCO2SYS-examples](https://github.com/mvdh7/PyCO2SYS-examples).
 You can run all of the notebooks there live in your browser [via Binder](https://mybinder.org/v2/gh/mvdh7/PyCO2SYS-examples/master), without installing anything on your computer.

-Adding your notebooks showcasing PyCO2SYS to [PyCO2SYS-examples](https://github.com/mvdh7/PyCO2SYS-examples) is welcomed!

 ## About

-PyCO2SYS is maintained primarily by [Dr Matthew P. Humphreys](https://www.nioz.nl/en/about/organisation/staff/matthew-humphreys) of NIOZ Royal Netherlands Institute for Sea Research (Texel) with support from the main developers of all previous versions of CO2SYS.
+PyCO2SYS is maintained primarily by [Dr Matthew P. Humphreys](https://www.nioz.nl/en/about/organisation/staff/matthew-humphreys) at NIOZ Royal Netherlands Institute for Sea Research (Texel), with support from a range of other contributers and the developers of several other CO2SYS implementations.

 ### Citation